dcos/dcos-docs/1.10/networking/index.md

 - A distributed component called Spartan that runs on every agent.

 ## Mesos DNS
 Mesos DNS is a centralized, replicated, DNS server that runs on every master.
 Every task started by DC/OS gets a well known DNS name.
 This provides a replicated, highly available DNS service on each of the masters.
 Every instance of Mesos DNS polls the leading Mesos master and generates a fully qualified domain name (FQDN) for every service running in DC/OS with the domain `*.mesos`.
+For more information, see the [Mesos DNS documentation](/docs/1.10/networking/mesos-dns/).

 ## DNS Forwarder (Spartan)
 Spartan acts as a DNS masquerade for Mesos DNS on each agent.
 The Spartan instance on each agent is configured to listen to three different local interfaces on the agent and the nameservers on the agent are set to these three interfaces.
 This allows containers to perform up to three retries on a DNS request.
 To provide a highly available DNS service, Spartan forwards each request it receives to the different Mesos DNS instances which are running on each master.